 With so many customer service professionals vacating positions every year, the need to establish a strong talent pool and a continuous recruitment pipeline is greater than ever.

-7 Strategies For Overcoming The Hiring Challenges In The Customer Service Industry
+7 Strategies For Combating Recruiting Challenges In The Customer Service Industry

 Customer Service Hiring Tip #1: Make culture fit a top priority when screening candidates